WWitman/swagger-node-slack/README.md

 # Slack integration with swagger-node

 [Slack](https://slack.com/) is a messaging app for team communication.
 A nice thing about Slack is that you can easily integrate external services to provide extra features.
 For example, out-of-the-box integrations are available for services like GitHub, Google Drive, Heroku, Jira, and many others.
-In this example, we'll show how easy it is to integrate a [swagger-node](https://www.npmjs.com/package/swagger) API with Slack.
+In this tutorial, we'll show how easy it is to integrate a [swagger-node](https://www.npmjs.com/package/swagger) API with Slack.

 ## Get the sample swagger-node app from GitHub